deeprjs/deepr/README.md

 ### Relations

-This guide would not be complete without mentioning another important feature supported by Deepr: the ability to query relationships between collections.
+This guide would not be complete without mentioning another important feature: the ability to query relationships between collections.

 It's actually pretty straightforward.
 Here's how we could fetch some movies with their related actors: